TheStig294/pack-a-punch/README.md

 ## Light Gun [D.Va Pistol] (Nerf This!)

-Sets off a big explosion, you are immune!
-Doesn't affect people behind cover\
+Sets off a big explosion next time you fire!\
+You are immune, doesn't affect people behind cover\
 \
 *ttt_pap_nerf_this* - Default: 1 - Whether this upgrade is enabled
 \